 Skin cancer is the most common type of cancer worldwide.
 Possible risk factors include exposure to sunlight or UV radiation (e.g., tanning beds), viral infection (e.g., HPV), fair skin type, presence of large numbers or certain types of naevi (moles), exposure to arsenic, immunosuppression, certain genetic conditions (e.g., xeroderma pigmentosum), and family history of skin cancer.

 The most common malignancy of the skin in fair-skinned adults in the US, Australia, and Europe.
-CRUK Cancer incidence statistics external link opens in a new window It typically presents as pearly papules and/or plaques; non-healing scabs; small crusts and non-healing wounds; plaques, nodules, and tumours with rolled borders; or papules with associated telangiectasias.
+CRUK Cancer incidence statistics Opens in new window It typically presents as pearly papules and/or plaques; non-healing scabs; small crusts and non-healing wounds; plaques, nodules, and tumours with rolled borders; or papules with associated telangiectasias.
 Strong risk factors include exposure to UV radiation from sunlight (not tanning beds), previous x-ray surface therapy (e.g., as acne therapy), arsenic exposure (e.g., in contaminated well water), xeroderma pigmentosum, basal cell naevus syndrome (Gorlin-Goltz syndrome), and history of transplantation (particularly solid organ).
 Metastases and advanced lesions are uncommon.

 Treatment is usually surgical, locally destructive (curettage and electrodessication, radiotherapy), and, for selected superficial basal cell carcinomas, cryosurgery or topical therapy with 5-fluorouracil or imiquimod is used.
 Choice of treatment is dictated by the lesion size, location, number, subtype, depth of invasion, and tissue margin (if biopsied).

 Ranges from in situ tumours (Bowen's disease), to invasive tumours, and to metastatic disease.
 It can present as a non-healing wound, often attributed to trauma by the patient.
 In situ tumours are typically thin, flesh-coloured to erythematous, scaly plaques, while invasive squamous cell carcinoma (SCC) may present as an exophytic tumour or ulcer.
 Tumours may be friable and bleed easily and are located mostly on sun-exposed areas of skin, such as the head and neck (84%) and extensor upper extremities (13%).

 Strong risk factors include exposure to UV radiation, immunosuppression, genodermatosis (e.g., oculocutaneous albinism), and older age.
 Key diagnostic factors include a tumour that grows in size over time and older age (>40 years).
 Older patients have a longer history of sun/UV exposure and also decreased immune surveillance and tumour detection.